 A versatile French-American visual storyteller who moved seamlessly between capturing images as a photographer and crafting them as a film director and producer.

-André Weinfeld's career is a study in artistic mobility, defined by a refusal to be pinned to a single medium.
-Born in 1947, he first made his name through the lens, establishing himself as a respected photographer whose work graced the pages of major publications.
-This eye for composition and moment naturally translated to the moving image.
-He shifted into film and television, taking on roles as a director, producer, and cinematographer, often bringing a photographer's meticulous sense of frame and light to his projects.
-While not a household name, Weinfeld built a substantial body of work behind the camera, contributing to various documentaries and feature films.
-His life and career embody the path of a creative polymath, finding the connective tissue between still photography and cinematic narrative.
+André Weinfeld established himself as a respected photographer whose work graced major publications.
+Born in 1947, he shifted into film and television, taking roles as director, producer, and cinematographer, bringing a photographer's meticulous sense of frame and light to his projects.
+He contributed to various documentaries and feature films, building a substantial body of work behind the camera.
+His career embodies the path of a creative polymath, finding connective tissue between still photography and cinematic narrative.

 1946–1964